andrewparkermorgan/argyle/README.md

 #>  [9] stringr_0.6.2   tools_3.1.3     yaml_2.1.13
 ```

-The final object is, at 78 MB, about half the size of the input.
-Peak memory usage for parsing BeadStudio output is about 150 MB (as determined by line-by-line profiling not shown here), or on the order of the size of the input.
+The final object is 200.9 Mb, and is completely "self-contained" in that sample and marker metadata are stored alongside the genotypes and hybridization intensities.
 It is worth noting that if the input files were decompressed they would occupy about 500 MB on disk.

 Interface to [`R/DOQTL`](http://cgd.jax.org/apps/doqtl/DOQTL.shtml)
 -------------------------------------------------------------------